Triangulated categories of mixed motives: Sheaves with transfers

 Assume (iii).
 Then we obtain (ii) as a direct consequence of the point (d) above.
 Thus, to prove (i), we have only to prove that the abelian $\Pmor$-premotivic category $\shg t {\Pmorc}$ satisfies cohomological $t$-descent according to \ref{cor:compatibility_tr&top}.

 Let $S$ be a scheme.
-Recall that the category $\Der(\sh t {\Pmorx S}$ has a canonical DG-structure (see for example \ref{num:canonical_DG-structure}).
+Recall that the category $\Der\big(\sh t {\Pmorx S}\big)$ has a canonical DG-structure (see for example \ref{num:canonical_DG-structure}).
 The cohomological $t$-descent for $\shg t {\Pmorcx S}$ can be reformulated by saying that for any complex $K$ of $t$-sheaves on $\Pmorx S$, and any $t$-hypercover $\cX \rightarrow X$, the canonical map of $\Der(\Mod \Rc)$

 is an isomorphism.
-Recall also there is the injective model structure on $\Comp(\sh t {\Pmorx S})$ for which every object is cofibrant and with quasi-isomorphisms as weak equivalences (recall are given in \cite[2.1]{CD1}).
+Recall also that there is the injective model structure on the category $\Comp(\sh t {\Pmorx S})$ for which every object is cofibrant, with quasi-isomorphisms as weak equivalences (see \cite[2.1]{CD1} for more details).
 Replacing $K$ by a fibrant resolution for the injective model structure, we get for any simplicial objects $\cX$ of $\Pmorx S^\amalg$ that:

 Thus it is sufficient to prove that the presheaf

 satisfies $t$-descent in the sense of \ref{defdescente}.

 We derive from (iii) that $E$ sends a $P$-distinguished square to a homotopy cartesian square in $\Der(\Mod \Rc)$.
 Thus the assertion follows from the arguments on $t$-descent from \cite{voecd1,voecd2}. \end{proof}